bcbi/bidss/theory/ehr.md

 </ul>
     <li> Considerations for assessing data quality
 <ul>
-      <li> Attribute domain constraints (e.g., Are any negative pulse oximetry values present?)
+      <li> Attribute domain constraints (Are any negative pulse oximetry values present?)
-      <li> Relational integrity rules (e.g., Could there be multiple primary keys for a patient?)
+      <li> Relational integrity rules (Could there be multiple primary keys for a patient?)
-      <li> Historical data rules (e.g., Is the same format used over time?)
+      <li> Historical data rules (Is the same format used over time?)
-      <li> State-dependent rules (e.g., Do records exists after time of death?)
+      <li> State-dependent rules (Do records exists after time of death?)
-      <li> Attribute dependency rules (e.g., Is pregnancy in males observed?)
+      <li> Attribute dependency rules (Is pregnancy in males observed?)
 </ul>
 </ul>
-Much of the effort spent in an EHR study involves preparing the data for use."
+Much of the effort spent in an EHR study involves preparing the data for use.

 <div class="cite-box"> Ed.
 Hulin Wu et al. Statistics and machine learning methods for EHR data: from data extraction to data analytics.
 CRC Press 2021; ISBN 978-0-367-44239-2
     </div>